I was very surprised and saddened when I saw pictures in the paper recently showing serious flooding of houses in Yorkton, Saskatchewan.

 A buddy of mine likes to fish.
 He likes to fish A LOT.
 He’s the kind of guy that will go out on the lake before the sun comes up, fish all day, and return home after dark.
 In the summer months, that’s a long time on the water, and during the short winter days, that’s a lot of fishing through a small hole in the ice!

-In February, 2009, I visited Steveston, a historic fishing village in the southwest corner of Lulu Island, British Columbia.
-It’s not far from the Vancouver International Airport and the city of Vancouver.
+Steveston is an historic fishing village in the southwest corner of Lulu Island, British Columbia.

 YVR offered a tour to members of the Travel Media Association of Canada (TMAC) when the association held its annual conference in Richmond a couple of years ago.